Wait - you can vaporize dry herbs!

 Who’s the Puffco Plus not for?

-The fact that this review is four years after the Puffco Plus release speaks to the quality of the vape.
-When it was released, it stood alone.
+The fact that this review was four years after the Puffco Plus released speaks to the quality of the vape.
+When it came out, it stood alone.
 But now it has company.
 I can find comparable, or even better technology for less money.
 But the Plus is still very relevant after a price drop to $90.
 While other companies have copied or improved on the Plus technology, it’s still very hard to find this combination of performance, portability, and style.
 That’s what happens when you nail a design at the beginning - it endures for years.